ono-midori/ono-midori.github.io/techs/libevent.md

 By default, whenever a pending event becomes active (because its fd is ready to read or write, or because its timeout expires), *it becomes non-pending right before its callback is executed*.
 Thus, *if you want to make the event pending again, you can call `event_add()` on it again from inside the callback function*.

-If the `EV_PERSIST` flag is set on an event, however, the event is persistent.
-This means that *event remains pending even when its callback is activated*. *If you want to make it non-pending from within its callback, you can call `event_del()` on it*.
+*If the `EV_PERSIST` flag is set on an event, however, the event is persistent.* This means that *event remains pending even when its callback is activated*. *If you want to make it non-pending from within its callback, you can call `event_del()` on it*.

 *The timeout on a persistent event resets whenever the event's callback runs*.
 Thus, if you have an event with flags `EV_READ|EV_PERSIST` and a timeout of five seconds, the event will become active:

 - Whenever the socket is ready for reading.
 - Whenever five seconds have passed since the event last became active.

 #### Creating an event as its own callback argument

 Frequently, you might want to create an event that receives itself as a callback argument.
-You can't just pass a pointer to the event as an argument to `event_new()`, though, because it does not exist yet.
+You can't just pass a pointer to the event as an argument to `event_new()`, though, because it does not exist yet (the callback is a parameter of event "constructor").
 To solve this problem, you can use `event_self_cbarg()`.

 ```c++
 void *event_self_cbarg();